longshi0/r6rs-threading-macros/README.md

 ====================================

-This is a set of macros meant to improve the readabilty of Scheme code by changing the apparent procedure application order which is especially helpful e.g. for math expressions or object-oriented code.
+This is a set of macros meant to improve the readabilty of Scheme code by changing the apparent procedure application order (which is especially helpful e.g. for math expressions or object-oriented code).

 **N.B.** when threading lambda expressions, they must be enclosed within an extra set of parens.